Does Aluminium-Free Deodorant Work?

 WHY YOU SHOULDN’T BE USING ALUMINIUM IN YOUR DEODORANT

-Although the idea of not producing excess sweat under your arms sounds great in theory.
-The practical side of the argument suggests that spray aluminium onto your skin every day can cause long-term health problems.
+Is it better to get deodorant without aluminium?
+Yes!
+Although the idea of not producing excess sweat under your arms sounds great in theory, spraying aluminium onto your skin every day can cause long-term health problems.

 The first is an increase in the ability to develop Alzheimer’s Disease: during the 1960s and 70s, aluminium was identified as a possible suspect in Alzheimer’s, a degenerative brain disease.
 Originally, scientists associated the disease with exposure to high amounts of aluminium through pots and pans, cans and food containers.

 When investigated further, researchers found that Alzheimer patients had increased levels of aluminium in their brains.
 However, there is no solid proof that this is solely down to wearing antiperspirant every day, as scientists cannot prove how many days a year the patient wore antiperspirant.

 On the other hand, there has been much discussion around “when you sweat, you’re sweating out toxins”.
 Some argue you might sweat out all of the aluminium anyway and others argue this is another good reason why you should be letting the sweat come out of your sweat ducts.

 Your body filters toxins via your liver and kidneys, they leave your body when you go to the toilet but also via sweat.
 Please don’t believe, however, that you are expelling a full bottle of Prosecco or 8 pints through your pits, that is predominantly the job of your liver and kidneys.

 The real purpose of sweat is to regulate your body temperature and cool it down as needed.
 The 37.2 trillion cells which make up your body are incredibly complex.
 It leads to the question, should we be working against our body and it’s need to perspire and why would you want to throw off your body temperature, for the sake of antiperspirant and never having a damp armpit?